 Treating a drug or alcohol addiction might lessen the risk of domestic violence.
 However, it’s important to treat both issues simultaneously and address the underlying causes of both.

 It may be beneficial to incorporate anger management classes to the learning and rehabilitation process.
-Counseling sessions with a therapist can help address issues related to control and find the underlying cause of the violence.
+Counseling sessions with a therapist can help address issues related to control and find the underlying cause of the violence and offer more resources.